technofocus-pte/migrt2Innovregdepth/Lab Guides/Lab 5 - Defender for Cloud & Sentinel/Lab 5 - Defender for Cloud & Sentinel.md

       ![](./media/image4.png)

-5. Select the VMs and click on **Enable JIT on 2 VMs** button on the right side.
+5. Select the one of the available VM and click on **Enable JIT on 1 VM** button on the right side.

       ![](./media/image5.png)